Tripuri people: Ancestral origins

-Genetic studies

-Genetic studies indicate that they share significant genetic similarities with other Tibeto-Burman speaking groups in the region, such as the Chakma and Marma populations.
-For instance, research demonstrates that the Chakma and Tripuri populations exhibit considerable genetic similarity, underscoring their close ancestral connections.
-In terms of physical appearance, Tripuri individuals typically exhibit features characteristic of East Asian and South East Asian populations.
-This includes straight black hair, a light to medium complexion, and epicanthic eye folds.

 History

 Tripuris are the native people of Tripura having its own unique and distinct rich culture, tradition, and history.
 They were able to expand their influence as far south as Chittagong Division, as far west as Comilla, Noakhali and as far north as Sylhet Division (all in present Bangladesh).
-Chittagong Hill Tracts was also a part of Tipperah Kingdom till British took control of the Indian subcontinent.
-In the year 1512, the Tipperas were at the height of their supremacy when they defeated some Mughals.

 Establishment of Twipra Kingdom

 After migrating to the northeastern region of the Indian subcontinent, the Tripuri people established the Twipra Kingdom, later known as the Tripura Kingdom.
 This realm emerged as an influential power in the area.
 Established around the 15th century, it was ruled by the Manikya dynasty, which governed the region for several centuries.
 The rulers of the Manikya lineage were recognized for their adept governance and their commitment to safeguarding the kingdom's independence amidst external challenges.

 At its peak, the Tripura Kingdom's territory spanned areas now part of modern India and Bangladesh.
 It included the Barak Valley (Cachar Plains), Hailakandi, and Karimganj in today's Assam; Comilla, Sylhet, and the Chittagong Hill Tracts in Bangladesh; along with the current state of Tripura.
 The kingdom's boundaries were marked by the Khasi Hills to the north, the Manipur Hills to the northeast, the Arakan Hills of Burma to the east, the Bay of Bengal to the south, and the Brahmaputra River to the west.